 Shingles and Shakes

-Meanwhile, shakes are shingles made from wooden logs.
 Nowadays the commercial shingles and shakes usually use fiber cement, cedar, red pine woods, and cypress for production.
 And it comes in several different shapes and sizes.
 But the one thing common among all of these shapes of the basic structure.
-The shakes and shingles and thicker at one end than the other.
+The shakes and shingles are thicker at one end than the other.
 This secure makes it easier to install.

 Following is a gallery featuring examples of some shingle siding design ideas.